mshagirov/cs5242/README.md

 ```

 ## Notebooks
 Run notebooks in oder (0, 1, 2) to explore the dataset, to finetune pre-trained models, and to predict test set results.
-Alternatively, edit provided scripts to train and predict test set labels in `./code/` (see below).
+Alternatively, edit provided scripts to train and predict test set labels in `./code/`.